kylemichaelreaves/rails-pg-app/README.md

 # README

+Backend: Rails, Frontend: React, TypeScript, Database: Postgres

-## creating a Rails app for Postgres…with React…and TypeScript
+## creating a Rails with Postgres, React, and TypeScript

-- `rails new [application name] -d postgresql`
-You could also set up react with a flag:
 - `rails new [application name] -d postgresql --webpack=react`

 ## Running this app locally requires some boilerplate:

 - cd into the directory.
 - `touch config/boot.rb`
 - Inside of config/boot.rb, include the following:

 ```ruby